Drama production “A Doll’s House” by Henrik Ibsen, Spring 1939. Black Mountain College Records. Photographs. Folder 157.1

 Throughout his life he combined his passion for flying and for golf and tennis.
 He met his wife Dorothy when playing tennis.
 After retirement he worked for golf course in Hartford and continues to play.

-Biography written by Mary Emma Harris for Black Mountain Project.
+Biography written by Mary Emma Harris for the Black Mountain Project.

 Black Mountain College Project